-- [The fund] will vote for proposals for companies to issue integrated sustainability and financial reports, as long as the integrated reports can be understood and provide as much information as separate sustainability and financial reports would provide. - [The fund] will vote for proposals that ask companies to report to shareholders using the Global Reporting Initiative Guidelines.
+- [The fund] will vote for proposals for companies to issue integrated sustainability and financial reports, as long as the integrated reports can be understood and provide as much information as separate sustainability and financial reports would provide. - [The fund] will vote for proposals that ask companies to report to shareholders using the Global Reporting Initiative Guidelines, the Sustainability Accounting Standards Board standards, or the Task Force on Climate-Related Financial Disclosures framework.

-Companies are often asked to report on specific environmental or social issues, including the risks associated with particular operations, conditions, or practices and/or plans to mitigate those risks.
+Companies are often asked to report on specific environmental or social issues, including the risks associated with specific operations, conditions, or practices and/or plans to mitigate those risks.